Skip to content

 About This Calculator

-Our methodology: Based on the Income Shares model as defined in the Oregon Child Support Guidelines (ORS 137.050).
-Updated for 2026.
+Methodology: Income Shares model per Oregon Child Support Guidelines (ORS 25.275).